 Considered one of the nimblest artists in the music industry, he is co-founder of the band Fountains Of Wayne, and also writes and produces songs for television, film, and theater.
 He has won Emmy and Grammy Awards, and received Oscar and Tony nominations.

 Mary Dana Hinton ’92

-As president of the College of Saint Benedict, her passion for educational equity is reflected in her commitment to ensuring underrepresented students have access to a liberal arts education.
+As president of the College of Saint Benedict, she has a passion for educational equity that is reflected in her commitment to ensuring underrepresented students have access to a liberal arts education.

 Please join us for an all-campus picnic on Chapin Lawn following the ceremony!